 Broadband, Wireless and Other Operations.
 We provide certain administrative, call center, installation, marketing and other services to DISH Network's broadband, wireless and other operations.
-During the three months ended September 30, 2017 and 2016, the costs charged to DISH Network associated with these services were \$11 million and \$16 million, respectively.
-During the nine months ended September 30, 2017 and 2016, the costs charged to DISH Network associated with these services were \$40 million and \$51 million, respectively.
+During the three months ended March 31, 2018 and 2017, the costs associated with these services were \$11 million and \$15 million, respectively.

 EchoStar XVIII Satellite.
 The EchoStar XVIII satellite was launched on June 18, 2016 and became operational as an in-orbit spare at the 61.5 degree orbital location during the third quarter 2016, at which time we began leasing it from an indirect wholly-owned subsidiary of DISH Network.
-During the three months ended September 30, 2017 and 2016, we incurred \$16 million and \$5 million, respectively, of expense related to this satellite.
-During the nine months ended September 30, 2017 and 2016, we incurred \$50 million and \$5 million, respectively, of expense related to this satellite.
-These amounts are recorded in "Satellite and transmission expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+During each of the three months ended March 31, 2018 and 2017, we incurred \$17 million of expense related to this satellite.
+This amount is recorded in "Satellite and transmission expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).